ireneyaoyao/Springboard/Capstone/Final Report/Final Report.md

 ##### **8. Fill up the missing values in size column**

-a.  make size equals Puppy or Kitten if animal is less than 1 year old upon arrival at the shelter
+make size equals Puppy or Kitten if animal is less than 1 year old upon arrival at the shelter

 ``` r
 df$size[df$type=="CAT" & (df$intake_date-df$date_of_birth < 365) & df$size=="" & !is.na(df$date_of_birth)] <- "KITTN"
 df$size[df$type=="DOG" & (df$intake_date-df$date_of_birth < 365) & df$size=="" & !is.na(df$date_of_birth)] <- "PUPPY"
 ```

-b.  identify all the breed types where size column is NA
+identify all the breed types where size column is NA

 ``` r
 df$breed[is.na(df$size)]